Cats in the Museum

 Cats in the Museum (Коты Эрмитажа) is a 2023 Russian animated comedy film directed, written, produced, and edited by Vasiliy Rovenskiy.
-The film follows Vincent, a ginger cat, and Maurice, a mouse, team up with other cats to protect piece of artworks in the Hermitage Museum.
+The film follows Vincent, a ginger cat, and Maurice, a mouse, team up with other cats to protect pieces of artwork in the Hermitage Museum.

-The film was released in Russia on 23 March 2023.
+The film was released in Russia on March 23, 2023.

+A sequel Cats in the Museum 2: Treasures of Egypt was released on March 26, 2026.

 Synopsis

 A shipwreck and chance lead Vincent the cat and Maurice the mouse to the Hermitage Museum in St. Petersburg.
 There, Vincent meets a group of cats who protect works of art from rodents.
 He wants to be one of them, but Maurice is his friend.